68109 Advanced Communication Skills in Science

 Organisation

 There is a two-hour face-to-face teaching and learning session each week.
-As preparation for this workshop, there is pre-work to complete each week, comprising a one-hour online lecture to introduce the topic plus other reading material, interactive activities and quizzes to check your understanding.
+As preparation for this workshop, there is pre-work to complete each week, comprising reading material, interactive activities and quizzes to check your understanding.
 The workshops are designed for intensive learning and skills practice with focused exercises and individual feedback.
 All sessions involve a variety of learning and teaching modes, including short lectures, student presentations, class discussions and exercises.
-In general, you will have numerous opportunities to practise writing and speaking and get feedback for further improvement.
+You will have numerous opportunities to practise writing and speaking and get feedback for further improvement.
 It is beneficial to you to attend every session to maximise your learning potential in this subject.

 Preparation for workshops

-Each week there will be online pre-work to prepare you for the workshop, including accessing video clips and readings or answering online questions.
-You are expected to spend at least two hours preparing for each class to effectively use the workshop time to learn new skills that will help you successfully complete assessment tasks.
+Each week, there will be online pre-work to prepare you for the workshop, including accessing video clips and readings or answering online questions.
+You are expected to spend at least two hours preparing for each class to effectively use the workshop time to learn new skills to help you complete assessment tasks successfully.
 These activities include peer review of each others' work.

 This cyclical approach is intended to encourage you, as a post-graduate student, to become motivated to learn independently and to gain skills through practice during class activities.